 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions and all processors are asked to provide evidence that they comply.

-We do not transfer your personal data outside the European Economic Area unless it is required of us or we have your consent to do so.
+We do not transfer your personal data outside the UK and European Economic Area unless it is required of us or we have your consent to do so.
 Countries outside of the European Economic Area (EEA) do not always offer the same levels of protection to your personal data, so European law has prohibited transfers of personal data outside of the EEA unless the transfer meets certain criteria unless additional safeguards are put in place by us.
 The Courtauld will advise you should it require to transfer your data outside the EEA.